anagainaru/ADIOS2-addons/GPUStorage/ADIOS.md

 # Changes to the ADIOS2 library

+Changes to the ADIOS library follow the diagram below

+!(ADIOS workflow)[docs/ADIOS_GDS.png]

-In order to allow code to call `adios2::IO::Put` using GPU buffers, the ADIOS library requires a few modifications.
+In order to allow the application code to call `adios2::IO::Put` using GPU buffers, the ADIOS library requires several new classes and changes to the cmake files.

 **Compile ADIOS with Cuda enabled**